-We barely have worked off the excess calories of the past Christmas season and here I am writing about food ideas for Valentine’s Day.
-To be even more specific – vegan meal ideas for Valentine’s day.
+We barely have worked off the excess calories of the past Christmas season and here I am writing about food ideas for another special event, the 4th of July.
+To be even more specific – vegan meal ideas for Independence day.

 I am so pleased to have a guest post by Marijke Doldersum of www.easydone.net.
 She is a serial immigrant who blogs about how to create a simple lifestyle abroad.